learnercraft/learnercraft.github.io/src/content/docs/blog/2025-05-10-ispeakerreact-development-history.md

 ![Oxford iSpeaker screenshot](/images/blog/2025-05-10-ispeakerreact-development-history-image-01.webp)

-Developed by Oxford University Press, the tool came packed with features that closely resemble those in today’s iSpeakerReact.
+Developed by Oxford University Press, the tool came packed with features that were transfered to today’s iSpeakerReact.
 It was built using [AngularJS ↗](https://angularjs.org/) and [jQuery ↗](https://jquery.com/).

 However, due to its reliance on Node.js, it couldn't run in standard web browsers.
 So we modified its code to make it browser-compatible.
 Unfortunately, there were some compromises that we had to make.
-For example, the recording feature had to be removed, as it wasn’t feasible in browsers at the time.
-The app was also quite buggy and not user-friendly—especially on mobile devices.
+For example, the recording feature had to be removed, as we didn't know how to implement it at that time.
+The app was also quite buggy and not user-friendly, especially on mobile devices.

 <!-- excerpt -->